Bullet Trajectory Analysis, Ricochet and Scene Reconstruction

 Last updated:

 When the shooting has ended and the scene is secured, the physical evidence the bullet leaves behind is a set of spatial facts: a hole in a wall, a channel in a car door, a mark on concrete, a body at a specific location.
-The examiner's task is to read those facts backward through time to answer the question courts actually need answered: where was the shooter standing when the trigger was pulled?
-The discipline that performs this reconstruction is trajectory analysis, and its tools range from wooden dowels and adhesive tape to 3D laser scanners and real-time trajectory projection software.
+The examiner's task is to read those facts backward to answer the question courts need answered: where was the shooter standing when the trigger was pulled?
+At indoor crime-scene distances of 2 to 30 metres, the bullet travels essentially in a straight line, making trajectory analysis a geometry problem rather than a ballistics one.

 Ricochet introduces complexity.
 A bullet that strikes a surface at a low angle of incidence may deflect, continuing on a new path that diverges from the original by an unpredictable amount.
 Concrete, glass, and vehicle metal each deflect differently.
-The Burke and Rowe 1992 study of bullet ricochet on concrete and asphalt, Hueske's Practical Analysis and Reconstruction of Shooting Incidents (2nd edition, 2015), and Brian Heard's Handbook of Firearms and Ballistics (2nd edition, 2008) provide the primary casework reference framework for ricochet interpretation.
-Understanding when a recovered bullet may have ricocheted, and how that changes the reconstruction, is a required competency for anyone preparing a trajectory report for court.
+The Burke and Rowe 1992 study of bullet ricochet on concrete and asphalt, Hueske's Practical Analysis and Reconstruction of Shooting Incidents (2nd edition, 2016), and Brian Heard's Handbook of Firearms and Ballistics (2nd edition, 2008) provide the primary casework reference framework for ricochet interpretation.
+Determining whether a recovered bullet has ricocheted, and how that changes the reconstruction, is a core competency for anyone preparing a trajectory report for court.

 Rod insertion and alignment: a trajectory rod (typically a fibreglass or aluminium rod, 6 to 12 millimetres in diameter, between 1 and 3 metres long) is inserted through a bullet entry hole and advanced through the wound channel until it exits or reaches the embedded bullet's position.
 The rod is held in position by the channel geometry itself when the wound channel has preserved its shape (as in plywood, drywall, or hard plastic), or is supported by a mounting clamp when the material has deformed (as in vehicle sheet metal).
 The alignment of the rod replicates the bullet's direction of travel through that material at the moment of penetration.